PeachPaulison/SFF_Wheel_Library/README.md

 - Ideas
 - Vibes

 If something is just not right, or can be done better, let me know.
-You won't hurt my feelings — but it is **NOT baby deer hunting season** either.
+You won't hurt my feelings.
 This whole thing is made of duct tape, unicorn kisses, expired Fruit Stripe gum, and vibes.

 ---